 ((Beginning Inv at Cost) + (Purchases at Cost) – (Ending Inv at Cost)) / (Cost of Sales)

 If your inventory management for distribution companies software also has a method of tracking adjustments for shrink or scrapped items, then the more accurate formula would be:

 ((Beginning Inv) + (Purchases) – (Ending Inv) – (Cost of Scrapped and Lost items)) / (Cost of Sales)

 For example, if you had $500,000 in inventory, and you only had sales of $50,000 in a month, you would have too much inventory and paltry turns.
 On the other hand, if you had $5,000 in inventory and $50,000 in sales, you would be buying too often and wasting money on shipping, receiving, and labor required to process frequent purchasing.
-The ideal target is to turn your inventory 5-6 times, and the best inventory management for distribution companies can help some companies achieve 8-10 turns.
+The ideal target is to turn your inventory 5-6 times, and the best software for inventory management for distribution companies can help some companies achieve 8-10 turns.

 Your goal is to keep your inventory investment at target levels with as wide a selection of goods as possible, and avoid both finished goods sitting in your warehouse, and lost sales opportunities due to insufficient safety stock.